Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Computations of skinning measures for simplicial trees

 Let $m=\min_{x\in V\XX} \|\mu_x\|$ and $M=\max_{x\in V\XX} \|\mu_x\|$, which are positive and finite, as the total mass of the Patterson measures takes at most two values, since $\Ga$ is a lattice and $\XX$ is biregular.
 By arguments similar to those in the proof of Assertion (3), we hence have

 The result follows. \cqfd

-We now give a formula for the skinning measure (with zero potential) of a geodesic line in the simplicial tree $\XX$, using Hamenst\"adt's distance $d_\H$ and measure\footnote{See the definitions of Hamenst\"adt's distance and measure in Sections \ref{subsec:lines} and \ref{subsec:skinningmeasures} respectively.} $\mu_\H$ associated with a fixed horoball $\H$ in $\XX$.
+We now give a formula for the skinning measure (with zero potential) of a geodesic line in the simplicial tree $\XX$, using\footnote{See the definitions of Hamenst\"adt's distance and measure in Sections \ref{subsec:lines} and \ref{subsec:skinningmeasures} respectively.} Hamenst\"adt's distance $d_\H$ and measure $\mu_\H$ associated with a fixed horoball $\H$ in $\XX$.
 This expression for the skinning measure will be useful in Part \ref{sect:arithappli}.

-\blemm Let $\H$ be a horoball in $\XX$ centred at a point $\xi\in\partial_\infty \XX$.
-Let $L$ be a geodesic line in $\XX$ with endpoints $L_\pm\in\partial_\infty\XX-\{\xi\}$.
+\blemm Let $\H$ be a horoball in $\XX$ centred at a point $\xi\in\partial_\infty X$.
+Let $L$ be a geodesic line in $\XX$ with endpoints $L_\pm\in\partial_\infty X-\{\xi\}$.
 Then for all $\rho\in\normalout L$ such that $\rho_+\ne\xi$,

 \elemm

 \dem By Equations \eqref{eq:shrinkhoroballdist} and \eqref{eq:shrinkhoroballmeas}, the power ${d_{\H}}^{\delta_\Ga}$ of the distance and the measure $\mu_\H$ scale by the same factor when the horoball is replaced by another one centred at the same point.
 Thus, we can assume in the proof that $L$ does not intersect the interior of $\H$.